 STEP 2: Student selects Search for Opportunities Posted to My School.

 o In Company Name field enter: Delgado Community College.

 o In Job Type field select: Work-Study.

 o Click on the Job ID and follow the application instructions listed.

-STEP 6: Student and supervisor must complete the application packet upon hire.
+STEP 5: Student and supervisor must complete the application packet upon hire if eligible.

 STEP 8: Student begins work assignment on or after the start date assigned by the Student Financial Assistance Office and after the background check is completed.

 All students must conduct themselves in a professional manner.
 Be respectful and polite to all students/employees/visitors

 Appropriate attire is required at all times.
 No hats, head scarves, stocking caps, hoods, do-rags, skull caps, head wraps, ear phone/plugs, or clothing revealing inappropriate body parts can be worn in the office.